 There’s no formal service with a direct cremation, so it’s usually unattended although it can include a gathering of mourners if it’s a family-led funeral.
 The price of a direct cremation typically varies depending on how many people are attending.

-The process of organising this type of funeral includes arranging for a doctor to complete the necessary paperwork, collecting your loved one from the hospital and arranging their preparation and care until the cremation, transporting them to the crematorium, and scattering their ashes in remembrance afterwards.
-If your loved one requested a simple, quiet send-off when they passed away, a direct cremation can be a fitting way to honour their wishes.
+The process of organising this type of funeral includes a number of aspects.
+First of all you need a doctor to complete all the required paperwork.
+Then you need to organise collecting the deceased from the hospital and arranging their preparation and care until the cremation.
+The next thing to plan is transporting them to the crematorium and scattering their ashes wherever they may have agreed or you think is suitable afterwards.
+If your loved one requested a simple, quiet send-off when they pass away, a direct cremation can be a fitting way to honour their wishes.